stared/stared.github.io/content/blog/2024/11/dont-use-cosine-similarity/index.md

 Midas turned everything he touched into gold.
 Data scientists turn everything into vectors.
 We do it for a reason - as gold is the language of merchants, vectors are the language of AI[^1].

 These vectors, called embeddings, are insanely useful.
-They allow us see similarities between objects we consider.
-There is word2vec, game2vec, node2vec, [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/) and countless others.
-If we have entities by ids, we know nothing about their relationship.
-Words `know` and `knows`.
-When using vectors, there is there is a notion not only of similarity but also various dimensions.
-If we speak about words, it may part of speach, tense, gender, and quite a few.
-For example, these mapping can be visualized using PCA or t-SNE.
+They allow us to see similarities between objects in ways that would make Pythagoras proud.
+We have word2vec, game2vec, node2vec, [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/), and if you can name it, someone has probably turned it into a vec.

+When we work with raw IDs, we're blind to relationships.
+Take the words "know" and "knows" - to a computer, they might as well be "xkcd42" and "banana".
+But with vectors, we unlock a multidimensional wonderland of relationships.
+For words, these dimensions might represent part of speech, tense, gender, and countless subtle semantic features.
+We can even visualize these magical mappings using techniques like PCA or t-SNE.

 **queen kind image**

-Not only embeddings are popular, most popular blog post is [king - man + woman = queen; but why?](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why).
+This isn't just theoretical - embeddings are so captivating that my most popular blog post remains [king - man + woman = queen; but why?](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why).

-Turning whole sentences into vectors goes back to bag-of-words techniques and early sequential networks like LSTMs.
-Now, with current Large Language Models, it shines, and can be used using general-purpose model, without any fine-tuning.
-It is so poweful that for sufficiently powerufl models it is enought to reverse engineer a seintence - see Morriss et al., [Text Embeddings Reveal (Almost) As Much As Text](https://arxiv.org/abs/2310.06816), (2023).
+The journey of turning sentences into vectors has come a long way, from humble bag-of-words beginnings through LSTM networks, to today's Large Language Models.
+Modern LLMs are so powerful at this that they can capture the essence of text without any fine-tuning.
+In fact, recent research shows these embeddings are almost as revealing as the original text - see Morris et al., [Text Embeddings Reveal (Almost) As Much As Text](https://arxiv.org/abs/2310.06816), (2023).

-For example, let's have three sentences:
+Let's look at three sentences:

-- A: _“Python can make you rich.”_
+- A: _"Python can make you rich."_
-- B: _“Python can make you itch.”_
+- B: _"Python can make you itch."_
-- C: _“Mastering Python can fill your pockets.”_
+- C: _"Mastering Python can fill your pockets."_

-If we look at these as IDs, they are all different, end of story.
-If we look as strings, we use [Levenstein's edit distance](https://en.wikipedia.org/wiki/Edit_distance), A-B is 2, A-C is 21.
-Yet, unless someone has money alergy, A is closer to B.

-If we use embeddings, we can see that A and B are close, and C is far away.
-I use [OpenAI text-embedding-3-large](https://platform.openai.com/docs/guides/embeddings) capped at 1000 dimensions.
+As raw IDs, they're as different as chalk and cheese.
+Using string similarity (Levenshtein distance), A and B differ by 2 characters, while A and C are 21 characters apart.
+Yet semantically (unless you're allergic to money), A is closer to C than B.

+Using embeddings from [OpenAI text-embedding-3-large](https://platform.openai.com/docs/guides/embeddings), we get:

 - A: `[-0.003738, -0.033263, -0.017596,  0.029024, -0.015251, ...]`
 - B: `[-0.066795, -0.052274, -0.015973,  0.077706,  0.044226, ...]`
 - C: `[-0.011167,  0.017812, -0.018655,  0.006625,  0.018506, ...]`

-Cosine similarity between A and B is 0.576, A and C is 0.750.
-It matches our intuition.
+The cosine similarity between A and C is 0.750, while A and B score 0.576.
+Finally, numbers that match our intuition!

-## Naive usage of cosine similarity
+## What is cosine similarity?

-How to compare vectors?
-There is a simple recipe - just use the cosine similarity.
+When comparing vectors, there's a temptingly simple solution - cosine similarity:

 $$ \text{cosine similarity} = \frac{\vec{a} \cdot \vec{b}}{\|\vec{a}\| \|\vec{b}\|} $$